 Oscar snubs are pretty much a given.
-When the Academy made the number of Best Picture nominees variable, it virtually guaranteed them, and it’s no secret that I think both Ben Affleck and Kathryn Bigelow deserved nods this year.
+When the Academy made the number of Best Picture nominees variable, it virtually guaranteed them in the Best Director category, and it’s no secret that I think both Ben Affleck and Kathryn Bigelow deserved nods this year.
 Still, If you haven’t seen Richard Linklater’s Bernie, you probably had to read the title of this post a couple times.
 But yes, I do believe Jack Black deserved a Best Actor nomination for his performance in the title role.

 The film is a genre-defying mix of reality and fiction based on the true story of Bernie Tiede.
 It blends documentary style interviews, scenes with only actors, and scenes where actors play off real townsfolk playing themselves.
 Tiede befriended and eventually murdered an elderly woman, Marjorie Nugent (Shirley MacLaine), in Carthage, Texas in the mid-1990s.
 The character Bernie is unlike any other I’ve seen Black play.
 To be fair, I’d only seen him in The Holiday, Be Kind Rewind and Year One, in which his characters were all sort of similar, funny, a bit wild, sometimes manic, and seemingly based on himself.

 Bernie Tiede is a complete departure.
 He’s a popular small-town funeral director who favors gospel music, community theater, and the company of women 20 years older than himself.
 Black becomes Bernie, but his performance isn’t just an imitation of mannerisms and speech.
 The actor invests the character with enough heart so that, murderer or not, he’s likable.
 We can relate to Bernie and his apparently innocent desire to help improve the lives of the town’s residents.